End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Game-Focused Learning in SSGs

-We now present our technical approach to decision-focused learning in SSGs.
-As discussed above, we use $DEU(\hat{\bm{q}})$, the expected utility induced by an estimate $\hat{\bm{q}}$, as the objective for training.
-The key idea is to embed the defender optimization problem into training and compute gradients of $DEU$ with respect to the model's predictions.
-In order to do so, we need two quantities, each of which poses a unique challenge in the context of SSGs.
+We now present our approach to game-focused learning in SSGs.
+The key idea is to embed the defender optimization problem into training and compute gradients of $\textsc{DEU}$ with respect to the model's predictions, which requires us to overcome two technical challenges.
+First, in the previous section, we assumed we had access to an exact oracle for the defender's expected utility, but in practice, this is a counterfactual estimation problem.
+Second, our defender's optimization is nonconvex and new machinery is required to calculate the derivative of the solution w.r.t.\ its parameters.
+We illustrate our approach in the bottom of Fig.~\ref{fig:decisionfocused}.

-First, we need $\frac{\partial \bm{x^*}(\hat{\bm{q}}) }{\partial \hat{\bm{q}}}$, which describes how the defender's strategy $\bm{x^*}$ depends on $\hat{\bm{q}}$.
-Computing this requires differentiating through the defender's optimization problem.
-Previous work on differentiable optimization considers convex problems \cite{amos2017optnet}.
-However, typical bounded rationality models for $\hat{\bm{q}}$ (e.g., QR, SUQR, and SHARP) all induce \emph{nonconvex} defender problems.
-We resolve this challenge by showing how to differentiate through the local optimum output by a black-box nonconvex solver.
+We begin with notation.
+As we have discussed, the standard two-stage approach may fall short when the loss function (e.g., cross entropy) does not align with the true goal of maximizing expected utility.
+Ultimately, the defender would like to learn a function $m_\omega$ which takes a set of targets and associated features as input and produces $\hat{\bm{q}}$ as output, which then induces a coverage with high expected utility.
+Note that from a utility-theoretic perspective, it does not matter how accurate $\hat{\bm{q}}$ is, only that the induced coverage has high expected utility.
+Let \begin{small}

+\end{small}be the optimal defender coverage function against an adversary with attack function $\hat{\bm{q}}$.
+Our goal is to find $\hat{\bm{q}}$ which maximizes \begin{small}

+\end{small}$\textsc{DEU}(\hat{\bm{q}})$ is the ground truth expected utility of coverage $\bm{x^*}(\hat{\bm{q}})$ (recall that $\bm{q}$ is the attacker's true response function).
+While we do not have access to $D_{\textrm{test}}$, we can estimate Expr.~\ref{eq:decision-objective} using samples from $D_{\textrm{train}}$.
+We would like to calculate the derivative of Expr~\ref{eq:decision-objective} w.r.t.\ $\hat{\bm{q}}$ to use in model training.
+Using the chain rule: